 In accordance with the requirements of Order EA-13-109, the operation of the HCVS using SAWA will be designed to minimize the reliance on operator actions in response to hazards listed in Part 1 of the OIP and in Section 3.1.1 above.
-These include: Seismic, Severe storms with high winds, Snow, Ice and Extreme Cold, and High Temperatures.
-The licensee noted in its OIP, that initial operator actions from the HCVS control station (MCR and/or Remote Operating Station (ROS).
-A list of the remote manual actions performed by plant personnel to open the HCVS vent path can be found in OIP table (Table 2-1).
+These include: Seismic, External Flooding, Extreme Cold - Ice only, High Wind, Extreme High Temperature.
+The licensee noted in its OIP, that initial operator actions will be completed by plant personnel and will include the capability for remote-manual initiation from the HCVS control station (either the main control room or the remote operating station (ROS)).

-The licensee developed timelines (see attachments 2A, Sequence of Events Timeline - HCVS, and 2.1.A, Sequence of Events Timeline - SAWA/SAWM, of the OIP for SAWA and SAWM) to identify required operator response times and actions.
+The licensee developed timelines (see attachments 2A, SOE Timeline - HCVS and 2.1.A, Sequence of Events Timeline - SAWA and SAWM), of the OIP for SAWA and SAWM) to identify required operator response times and actions.
 The timelines are an expansion of Attachment 2A of the OIP and begin either as core damage occurs (SAWA) or after initial SAWA injection is established and as the SAWA flowrate is adjusted for Option B.2 (SAWM) of Order EA-13-109.
-The licensee also indicated in the OIP that the timelines are appropriate for both in-vessel and ex-vessel core damage conditions.
+The licensee also indicated in its OIP, that the timelines are appropriate for both in-vessel and ex-vessel core damage conditions.
 A list of manual actions needed to be performed by the plant personnel are noted in Table 3.1 of the OIP.
 The licensee stated that all operator actions, either from the primary operating station (POS) or the ROS will be evaluated for expected radiological and temperature conditions using the guidance provided in NEI 13-02 and HCVS-FAQ [Frequently Asked Questions]-12 [Reference 23].